a-schaefers/i3-wm-gruvbox-theme/README.md

 ## important notice Thu Jul  5 13:20:44 PDT 2018
-I've moved on from this theme to a very basic standards-based setup. https://github.com/a-schaefers/Dotfiles . **I do not use, support or maintain this theme.** What you see is what you get.
-If you like it / parts of it and it works for you-- great.
+I've moved on from this theme.
+I'm just using Emacs and Exwm now days.
+**I do not use this desktop theme or i3 and cannot provide support for newer users who want to try it.**
+If it works for you-- great.
 If you can't get it figured out, I'm sorry, but I will not be able to help you.
 Good luck!!!

-# Here is almost every file for my personal i3-wm gruvbox theme adaptation using the colors of the great gruvbox https://github.com/morhetz/gruvbox color scheme.
-There is also a poorly written, general how to guide below.

 ![alt text](https://github.com/a-schaefers/i3-wm-gruvbox-theme/raw/master/screenshots/gruv-clean-grootify.png)
 ![alt text](https://github.com/a-schaefers/i3-wm-gruvbox-theme/blob/master/screenshots/gruv-dirty-opate.png) ![alt text](https://github.com/a-schaefers/i3-wm-gruvbox-theme/raw/master/screenshots/gruv-sadkitty-clean.png)